poncema4/poncema4/README.md

 - **[Aliens-Attack-2](https://github.com/poncema4/Aliens-Attack-2)**: Sub-version of Space Invader.
 - **[N-Puzzle](https://github.com/poncema4/N-Puzzle)**: AI assisted N-puzzle game.
 - **[Graph-Coloring-Problem](https://github.com/poncema4/Graph-Coloring-Problem)**: Get solutions to edges having nodes that do not have the same color as it's neighbors.
+- **[OpenAI-API](https://github.com/poncema4/OpenAI-API)**: Using OpenAI's API and Canvas's API get the latest discussion post and automatically reply using Command Prompt
 ---